 The Plow That Started it All

 Then one day, a broken steel sawmill blade gave him an opportunity.
-He knew farmers near his home in Grand Detour, Illinois, had to interrupt their work to clean the sticky prairie soil off of their cast-iron plows.
+He knew that days in the field were difficult for farmers near his home in Grand Detour, Illinois, because they had to interrupt their work to clean the sticky prairie soil off of their cast-iron plows.
 He also knew that the soil would slide easily off of a highly polished steel moldboard.
 Steel was scarce in the area, so Deere fashioned a moldboard out of the second-hand blade.

-Deere constantly tested his products and changed his designs based on suggestions from customers.
+Production increased slowly at first, but Deere kept busy.
+Much of his work was done away from his forge.
+He constantly tested his products and changed his designs based on suggestions from customers.
 His research paid off and by 1849 his business was booming – he produced 2,000 plows that year.

 Deere continued to expand his operation and he was soon producing several different plows – an 1857 advertisement mentions nine models.
 Most were similar in design, but different in size or material.

 Deere didn't change the basic design significantly until 1875 when he introduced the Gilpin sulky plow, the company's first riding plow.
 There were other riding plows on the market, but Deere's two-wheeled sulky soon became one of the most popular.